Hainan: Government

-Even while Hainan Island was a part of Guangdong it had a considerable amount of local autonomy; the southern half of the island was an autonomous prefecture.
+Even when Hainan Island was a part of Guangdong, it had a considerable amount of local autonomy; the southern half of the island was an autonomous prefecture.
 Hainan's elevation to provincial level in 1988 increased its accountability to the Central People's Government, but by designating the new province a special economic zone the central government expressed its intent to allow Hainan maximum flexibility in devising programs to facilitate foreign investment and economic growth.
 Administratively, the province has been divided into five economic major districts.

 Politics

 The politics of Hainan is structured in a dual party-government system like all other governing institutions in mainland China.

 The Governor of Hainan is the highest-ranking official in the People's Government of Hainan.
-However, in the province's dual party-government governing system, the Governor has less power than the Hainan Chinese Communist Party Provincial Committee Secretary or CCP Party Chief.
+However, in the province's dual party-government governing system, the Governor has less power and lower rank than the Hainan Chinese Communist Party Provincial Committee Secretary.
 The current Hainan Party Chief is Shen Xiaoming.

 Legislation

 On 13 April 1988, the First Session of the Seventh National People's Congress decided to establish Hainan Province, and at the same time granted the Hainan Provincial People's Congress and its Standing Committee special legislative power.
 After the 2019 free trade port plan is proposed, Hainan can enact legislation in economic, cultural, local affairs, social management, etc., and implement it in the Hainan Free Trade Zone (port).

 Intelligence

 Per the research conducted by Information Warfare Monitor, Hainan is the physical location of GhostNet.
-The Chinese government has officially denied the existence of a cyber war and intelligence apparatus.
+The Chinese government has officially denied the existence of a cyber war and intelligence operations anywhere on the island.